OUR TEAM

 <b>Doreen Asio Faso</b><br/> Senior Program Officer

-Doreen Faso joined Lifeline in 2018 as a consultant Liaison Officer attached to Lifeline’s WFP-SAFE project.
-Following the successful conclusion of the project in 2019, Lifeline’s management team decided to hire Doreen as a project officer based in our field office in the Moroto district Karamoja region.
-Prior to joining Lifeline, she worked as a Research Assistant with USAID, implementing school health and reading program (SHARP).
-Doreen holds a Master’s degree in M&E from Uganda Martyrs University.
+Doreen joined Lifeline in 2018 as a consultant liaison officer attached to Lifeline’s WFP-SAFE project.
+Subsequently, she served as a project officer based at our field office in the Moroto district of Karamoja and currently serves as senior program officer in the environmental department.
+Previously, she worked as a Research Assistant with USAID, implementing a school health and reading program (SHARP).
+Doreen holds a master’s degree in M&E from Uganda Martyrs University.

 -